MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/MyA-faq.md

 #### Q10.
 How can I pilot MyAnalytics to a subset of users?

-Turn on the “Insights by MyAnalytics” OR “MyAnalytics (Full)” service plan for the pilot users.
+Turn on the "Insights by MyAnalytics" OR "MyAnalytics (Full)" service plan for the pilot users.
 Because these plans are enabled by default, you'll need to confirm that the plans are turned off for other users.
 For details on how to turn off the plans, see [Assign licenses to users](https://docs.microsoft.com/office365/admin/subscriptions-and-billing/assign-licenses-to-users).

 #### Q11.
 How can I confirm that the Insights Outlook add-in is installed?